Lagotto Romagnolo Grooming:

 Following these simple guidelines, you'll maintain a happy, healthy dog that stays true to its Italian roots—an intrepid adventurer ready for its next truffle hunt or outdoor escapade.

-Here's a great video to help understand Lagotto Romagnolo grooming
+Here's some video & instruction to help understand

 Grooming a Lagotto can be tricky but not impossible.
 Finding a good groomer who can work with you to learn the Lagotto cut is ideal.
 Several YouTube videos are available.
 I have links here for some grooming information that has helped me over the years.